timseymore/survey-page/README.md

 # survey-page
-a customer survey form web page
+Example of a customer survey form web page